pyrocms/pyrocms-docs/content/guides/git-workflow.md

 ## Step 2: Add Pyro as a Remote

-We want to be able to pull in changes from the PyroCMS repo, so we can add it as a remote named <samp>upstream</samp>:
+To be able to pull in changes from the PyroCMS repo, you can add it as a remote named <samp>upstream</samp>:

     git remote add upstream git://github.com/pyrocms/pyrocms.git